間眅埶AV

 Assistant/Associate Professor

-The Department of Economics at 間眅埶AV is inviting applications for two full-time tenure-track appointments at the rank of Assistant or Associate Professor pending funding.
+The Department of Economics at 間眅埶AV is inviting applications for one full-time tenure-track appointment at the rank of Assistant or Associate Professor pending funding.
 The expected start date is on or after July 1, 2025.
 Preference will be given to candidates employing empirical approaches to environmental economics, health economics, industrial organization, economic history, international economics and public economics.
 However, strong candidates in all fields will be given serious consideration.

 Qualifications for Assistant Professor